Edictum

 Next Steps

-• Contracts -- writing preconditions, postconditions, and session contracts
+• Rulesets -- writing preconditions, postconditions, and session rulesets

 • How it works -- the full pipeline walkthrough